BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Bar/index.rst

 4. Several types of loads are possible to be apply on them - see :ref:`BarElement-ApplicableLoads` section.
 5. It Does have a local coordination system, apart from global coordination system - see :ref:`BarElement-CoordinationSystems` section.
 6. It is possible to find internal force of it - see :ref:`BarElement-InternalForce` section.
+7. It can connect to nodes regarding partial fixity conditions - see :ref:`_BarElement-PartialEndRelease` section.

 .. toctree::
     :titlesonly: